jazzband/djangorestframework-simplejwt/docs/docs/getting_started.rst

 Usage
 -----

-To verify that Simple JWT is working, you can use curl to issue a couple of test requests:
+To verify that Ninja JWT is working, you can use curl to issue a couple of test requests:

 .. code-block:: bash